dgodin19/Mouse-analysis/README.md

 # Mouse-analysis

 RNA sequencing analysis of **"[BRCA mutational status shapes the stromal microenvironment of pancreatic cancer linking CLU+ CAF expression with HSF1 signaling (KPC) (house mouse)](https://pmc.ncbi.nlm.nih.gov/articles/PMC9622893/)"** from the Weizmann Institute of Science.
 Sequencing runs were sourced from **PRJNA825537**, **PRJNA825538**, and **PRJNA825539**, using the GRCm39 RefSeq assembly as the reference genome.
-Reference files were downloaded via the NCBI datasets command-line tool.
+Reference files were downloaded via the NCBI datasets command-line tool and reads were downloaded from the SRA.

 ## Motivation